This recipe can be adapted to suit what you have in the fridge. Stewing steak will work just as well as diced beef, just cut it yourself beforehand.

 Any leftover cooked meat can be added to salads, sandwiches or wraps for lunch the next day.

 Buy the right pack size for your needs.
-Think about whether you’ll get through the whole pack before the Use By date and how long you have to use the sausages once the pack has been opened.
-If you’re not going to eat them all in time, freeze some for later.
-Think about swapping fresh sausages for frozen ones.
+Think about whether you’ll get through the whole pack before the use by date and how long you have to use the beef once the pack has been opened.
+If you’re not going to eat the whole pack in time, freeze some for later.
+Think about buying frozen beef instead of fresh beef.
 Frozen foods last a long time in the freezer, you can use as much as you need when you need to and they can often be a cheaper option.

 Also consider buying from your local butcher to reduce your food footprint (impact on our planet).